schwilklab/lab-resources/data-code/data-management.md

 All of our work involves data.
 With multiple simultaneous projects ranging in size from a few rows to millions of records, it is important that we are organized.
 Data management means

 1. Recording data in a way that loses no information (format decisions, metadata)
-2. Ensuring that all data is collected and none goes missing (version control, backups)
+2. Ensuring that all data are collected and none goes missing (version control, backups)
 3. Ensuring that we (and others) can understand our data months or years from now (metadata)
 4. Keeping a record of all decisions regarding our data, all transformations, all reshaping, all corrections (scripts, version control)
-5. Visualizing and analyzing our data (R scripts)
+5. Visualizing and analyzing our data (usually R scripts)

 ## Directory structures ##

+Some recommendations:

 - Use simple informative names
 - Use the directory structure itself for organization --- this improves portability.
 - Avoid spaces and some special characters in file names.
 Be careful about capitalization.

-The Schwilk lab suggested project layout:
+The project layout that Dylan uses most of the time shown below.
+I've shown a few example file names but most are not shown.

 ```
 Main directory (git root)